SAP-samples/teched2023-AD268/exercises/ex5/README.md

 4. Click on the Delete button and Confirm the deletion by click on Delete in the popup.
 The dev space will be deleted.

-## Exercise 5.3 - Clean Up in SAP BTP Subaccount Cockpit
+## Exercise 5.3 - Clean Up in SAP BTP Subaccount Cockpit (Optional)

 Last step of this exercise is to delete the Role collection.